Why We Are Most Unhappy at 40-46 and What to Do About It

 What the Numbers Say: The U-Shaped Happiness Curve

-This is what this data actually reveals.
+This is what this data reveals.

 1. The Collapse of Future Illusions